-The sockeye salmon stock assessment program has relied heavily on run timing information gathered from the Canadian commercial fishery; however, due to the poor preseason forecast, that fishery will not open at the start of 2022.
-To obtain stock composition data necessary to estimate the inriver abundance, a sockeye salmon stock assessment program is being initiated at Kakwan Point.
+A sockeye salmon stock assessment program will be conducted at Kakwan Point to obtain stock composition data necessary to estimate the inriver abundance.
 The project will be conducted in conjunction with the existing Stikine River Chinook salmon assessment program and will extend the project through the end of the sockeye salmon run in late August.
 Tissue samples will be collected from sockeye salmon for genetic mixed stock analysis and for use in a genetic mark-recapture study to estimate inriver abundance based on an expansion of the Tahltan Lake stock that is monitored via weir.
 We will also gather daily CPUE information and estimate the ASL composition for sockeye salmon captured.
 This stock assessment program is designed to capture sockeye salmon in proportion to abundance during immigration; therefore, it is expected that it will provide an unbiased estimate of abundance.
 This estimate will be assessed by TTC postseason for use in the Stikine River sockeye salmon run reconstruction.